tunaphish/reaper/wiki/symbols/Death - Deriving Meaning from Consequences versus Virtue.md

 	- I don't know what the overarching story is at that point then.
 	- you're fighting lost souls.
 	- figuring out the back story for everyone.
-	- inverse of getting party members is the best part...
+	- inverse of getting allies members is the best part...
 		- team 3.
 		- empathy and inviting emotions unto yourself.
 - You’re not a reaper until you take down a friend.
 What’s the overarching narrative then.